alemigav/harmony-hash-game/HarmonyHex_Game_Design.md

 Player interaction occurs primarily through four-directional swipe inputs: upward, downward, leftward, and rightward.

-Upon receipt of a swipe input, all movable elements on the board shift simultaneously in the indicated direction, traveling until blocked by either the edge of the board or another element.
+Upon receipt of a swipe input, all movable elements on the board shift simultaneously in the indicated direction, traveling until blocked by either the edge of the board only.

 ---